martinpaljak/cdoc4j/FORMAT.md

 Information about transport keys, recipients etc is stored in `META-INF/recipients.xml` which conforms to [XML-ENC](https://www.w3.org/TR/xmlenc-core/) standard and schema.

-This scheme is comparable to ASiC-S ODF containers.
+This arrangement is comparable to ASiC-S ODF containers.

 ## Package requirements
 * The mime type of CDOC v2.0 is `application/x-cryptodoc`